moovida/flutter_geopackage/README.md

 At the moment 3857 tiles in google schema and proj4 compatible vector (features) tables are supported.

+This uses [moor_ffi](https://pub.dev/packages/moor_ffi) to handle sqlite, since it supports functions.
+Earlier version used to use sqflite.

 **View the example README for instructions on how to integrate it in an app.**